-4.1 All aspects of the Honor Code Reviews are confidential and cannot be shared with anyone outside the HCRB unless the investigation urgently requires it.
+4.1 All aspects of the Honor Code Reviews are confidential and cannot be shared with anyone outside the HCRB unless the investigation or the Honor Code require it.

 4.2 Any member of the Luther College community may file charges against a student for violations of the Honor Code.

 4.2.1 A charge shall be prepared in writing whenever possible and directed to the Honor Council Chair or any other member of the Honor Council.

 4.2.2 Any charge should be submitted as soon as possible after the event takes place, preferably within ten class days.

 4.2.3 If a Complainant cannot or will not submit a written charge, the Honor Council Chair or any other member of the Honor Council will prepare a written summary of the charge presented to him/her by the Complainant.

 4.2.4 A Complainant can choose to stay anonymous to the Respondent.

 4.2.5 Once a charge has been filed with the Honor Council, it cannot be retracted and a full Honor Code Review has to be conducted.

 4.2.6 The Complainant and Respondent of a pending case should not directly or via third parties discuss the charges.
 Intimidation of the Complainant or of Witnesses by the Respondent or third parties must be reported to the Honor Council immediately.

 4.2.7 Any retaliatory actions against a Complainant or Witnesses by the Respondent or third parties should be reported to the Honor Council.